 Yes, you can install any additional packages you need into your environment at runtime during your notebook session.
-You can use Jupyter magic commands (e.g.
+You can use Jupyter's magic commands (e.g.

-!pip install <package-name>) from a notebook cell.
-Note that each time your session shuts down, those packages installed at runtime will not be persisted, and you will have to reinstall them next time you restart the session.
+!pip install <package-name>) from a notebook cell; however, when your session shuts down, packages installed at runtime do not persist.
+You must reinstall them the next time you restart the session.

 Can I share notebooks?

 Although you cannot share notebooks directly with other users, in Workbench, you can share Use Cases that contain notebooks.
 Therefore, to share a notebook with another user, you must share the entire Use Case so that they have access to all associated assets.

 How can I access datasets in my Use Case that I have not yet loaded into my notebook?

 Access the dataset you want to include in the notebook from the Use Case dashboard.
 The ID is included in the dataset URL (after

 /prepare/); it is the same ID stored for the dataset in the AI Catalog.

 Review the tables below to learn more about the limitations for DataRobot Notebooks.